dcunited001/dcunited001.github.io/_posts/2016-05-19-a-speculative-history-of-five-thousand-bc-part-two.md

-As I stated in the last article, this writing represents my personal thoughts on human history from the Neolithic through the Bronze Age and it shouldn't be take as fact.
+As I stated in the last article, this writing represents my personal thoughts on human history from the Neolithic through the Bronze Age and it shouldn't be taken as fact or reflect my understanding of historical facts.
 It's titled "A Speculative History" for a reason.
 I hope to provide a good story and possibly spark your interest.
 If I do, follow up with some research yourself.

+### Pre-Historic Written Language

+What I can state with confidence is that the story that we know is not the complete truth.
+There is a lot missing and I think various empires added in a lot of content through the ages.
+It does appear that there was no system of writing that emerged before Sumeria.
+If there was, it would show up across the world.
+The invention of written language was viral because if it's economic implications and it's ability to systemitize belief systems.
+IMO, Vinča and ICV writing samples were ideographic proto-writing, which would be formative in establishing symbols to link concepts across tribally structured peoples.
+That is, it seems people discovered that they could establish symbols that would enable them to communicate across tribal boundaries.

+A symbolicized phonetic written language just wouldn't seem natural for the people of 5,000 B.C or earlier.
+Written language only becomes useful when people can read what you write and it's unlikely that verbal language was consistent enough to enable a written language to apply to more than a few thousand people at most.
+If there were some advanced written language, it's unlikely that all samples of such language from before 5,000 B.C. were written on a degrading medium such as wood, instead of fired clay.
+Linguistic analysis of Sumerian clay tablets clearly shows the exceptionally high rate of evolution of the language from the 4th millenia to the 3rd.
+This matches what I'd expect to see when written language is a novel concept.

+However, I am interested to learn more about Harappan and ICV culture because it is clear that we've only scratched the surface.
+So I'm hopeful that we'll have the chance to study more of their establishments.

 ### Calamity Echoes Through Human Psyche